lofar-astron/factor/doc/source/initsubtract.rst

     Model images created during high-res imaging (see :ref:`high_res_images`), one for each band.

 Output
-    ``SUBTRACTED_DATA`` and ``CORRECTED_SUBTRACTED_DATA`` columns for each band with all high-res sources subtracted
+    ``SUBTRACTED_DATA`` and ``CORRECTED_SUBTRACTED_DATA`` columns for each band with all high-res sources subtracted.

 Pipeline Steps
     create_model_high_map
-        Make datamap for high-res model images
+        Make datamap for high-res model images.

     wsclean_ft_high
-        Call WSClean to FT model image into MODEL_DATA column of each band
+        Call WSClean to FT model image into MODEL_DATA column of each band.

     subtract_high
-        Call BBS to subtract MODEL_DATA column from DATA column and correct subtracted column with dir-independent solutions
+        Call BBS to subtract MODEL_DATA column from DATA column and correct subtracted column with dir-independent solutions.

 Test data
     TODO